lucianomap/poll-app/README.md

 # 🗳️ Poll App

-A polling web application where users can create polls, vote on them, and review real-time results.
+A polling application where users can create polls, vote on them, and review real-time results.
 Built with Python, PostgreSQL for database and psycopg2 to handle the database connection.

 ---